Privacy Policy

 You have the following rights in relation to your personal data:

 - Right of Access (Article 15) — You can request a copy of the personal data we hold about you.
-We will respond within 30 days.
+We will respond within one calendar month.

 - Right to Rectification (Article 16) — You can ask us to correct inaccurate or incomplete personal data.
 You can also update your data directly in the dashboard settings.